Types of Acute Malnutrition

 Severe acute malnutrition

-Severe acute malnutrition (SAM) is the most dangerous form of malnutrition.
+Severe acute malnutrition (SAM) is another types of acute malnutrition and one the most dangerous forms.
 If left untreated, SAM can result in death.
 It can manifest in two ways:

-Severe wasting is characterised by a massive loss of body fat and muscle tissue.
+Another type of acute malnutrition is severe wasting.
+This is characterized by a massive loss of body fat and muscle tissue.
 Children who are severely wasted look almost elderly and their bodies are extremely thin and skeletal.

 In this form of severe acute malnutrition, oedema is present on the lower limbs, and is verified when thumb pressure is applied on top of both feet for three seconds and leaves a pit or indentation in the foot, after the thumb is lifted.
 The oedema may eventually spread to the legs and face, and the child appears puffy, and is usually irritable, weak, and lethargic.